Phillip Dillard

-Phillip Dillard (born December 10, 1986) is an American former professional football linebacker.
+Phillip Dillard (born December 10, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was selected by the New York Giants in the fourth round of the 2010 NFL draft.
-He attended Jenks High School in Jenks, Oklahoma, where he was rated as one of the nation's top high school linebackers, then played college football at Nebraska.
+He attended Jenks High School in Jenks, Oklahoma, where he was rated as one of the nation's top high school linebackers, then played college football for the Nebraska Cornhuskers.
 He is the older brother of another highly ranked high school prospect, former Oklahoma University football cornerback Gabe Lynn.

 He was waived by the Giants on September 3, 2011.
 On November 8, 2011, he was signed to the Panthers practice squad.

 He played for the Omaha Nighthawks in 2012.